paulaked/Data29StarWars/README.md

 # Data 29 Star Wars Project

+##Project Aim

+To extract data of starships replace urls with the characters Object ID

+##Tasks

+- Create a function that extracts data from API
+- make starships its own collection on mongodb

+## Currently Doing
+- creating unittest.py and extracting data

+## Completed

+- Pushed repository onto Github

 ## Instructions

 The character data in your MongoDB database has been pulled from https://swapi.tech/.